 The Mariners’ Museum makes an excellent outing for student groups.
 Browse this page to learn about our in house and video conferencing education programs, and visit the Plan Your Visit and Private Group Experiences pages for other fantastic options for student groups!

 Students can have a more in-depth experience by scheduling an education program incorporating classroom or gallery instruction using original and reproduction artifacts, and allowing students to participate actively in the program.
-A docent-led tour designed to provide students with an overview of over 3,000 years of maritime history is included with most educational programs.
+A Navigator-led tour designed to provide students with an overview of over 3,000 years of maritime history is included with most educational programs.
 Students have an opportunity to touch, listen, read, and discuss during their program and tour.
 Many of our classes can also be presented as outreach programs at your school.
 Visit our Education page for more information.

 *We require one chaperone (teacher or other adult) for every ten students participating in a group tour.
 The required chaperones (teacher or other adult) receive complimentary admission.
 Additional chaperones or accompanying adults will be charged $9.00/person.